Grantham: Landmarks

 The nearby George Hotel (known as St Peter's Place, now the George Shopping Centre) was mentioned in Charles Dickens's novel Nicholas Nickleby.
 Many of the town's property and industrial estates have been owned by Buckminster Trust Estates since the time of the Earl of Dysart.

-To the west of the town near the A607 is Baird's maltings, owned by Moray Firth until 1999 and before that by R & W Paul.
+To the west of the town near the A607 is Baird's maltings, owned by Moray Firth until 1999 and by R. & W. Paul before that.
 Other maltings have been converted for residential use, such as Riverview Maltings near the river, formerly owned by Lee & Grinling's.

 Grantham JobCentre was opened on 24 June 1975 by local MP Joseph Godber.
 Grantham and District Hospital stands next to the Priory Ruskin Academy on the A607 in the north of the town.
 The maternity unit opened in August 1972 is now a midwife-staffed unit.

-Nearby are many historic houses including 17th-century Belton House (the Brownlows), early 19th-century Harlaxton Manor (the Gregorys), Stoke Rochford Hall (owned by the Turnors, and since 1978 a training centre of the NUT), and the 19th-century Belvoir Castle (the Manners), in Leicestershire.
+Nearby are many historic houses including 17th-century Belton House (the Brownlows), early 19th-century Harlaxton Manor (the Gregorys), Stoke Rochford Hall (owned by the Turnors and a training centre of the National Union of Teachers since 1978), and the 19th-century Belvoir Castle (the Manners), in Leicestershire.
 Much of the property and land to the south-west of the area is owned by the two estates of Belvoir and Buckminster.
 Further to the south of Stoke Rochford are the Cholmeleys of Easton Hall.

-On 15 May 2022 a 10 ft 6 in high bronze statue of Margaret Thatcher, dressed in the full ceremonial robes of the House of Lords, by sculptor Douglas Jennings and costing £300,000, was installed.
+On 15 May 2022, a 10 ft 6 in high bronze statue of Margaret Thatcher, dressed in the full ceremonial robes of the House of Lords, by sculptor Douglas Jennings and costing £300,000, was installed.
 Located on St Peter's Hill Green, close to the Grantham Museum, it was placed on a 10 ft 6 in tall plinth to discourage vandalism, but was attacked with eggs within two hours of its unveiling.
 It has since been vandalised on four further occasions.